 About Our League

-The Rollergirls of Central Kentucky (ROCK) is Lexington, Kentucky’s Women’s Flat Track Roller Derby league.
-It is a non-profit business that fosters athletic growth and sportswomanship in it’s members and gives back to the community.
+Roller Derby of Central Kentucky (ROCK) is Lexington, Kentucky’s premier Flat Track Roller Derby league.
+It is a non-profit business that fosters athletic growth and integrity in it’s members and gives back to the community.

 Who is ROCK?